Broksø

 Broksø is a manor house and estate located 10 km northwest of Næstved, between Skuderløse and Herlufmagle, Næstved Municipality, in southeastern Denmark.
 The manor was established in 1675 and had the same owners as nearby Holmegaard until 1801.
 It was then owned by the Post family from 1801 to 1925 and has most recently been owned by the Riegels family since 1931.
-The current main building is from 1915-16 but its design is inspired by traditional Renaissance style manor houses.
+The current main building is from 1915 to 1916 but its design is inspired by traditional Renaissance style manor houses.
 The estate covers approximately 1,000 hectares of land.